 Find out if you have qualifying coverage

-If you already have qualifying coverage in every month, you don’t need to do anything else until tax time, when you report your coverage on your return.
+If you already have qualifying coverage (minimum essential coverage or MEC) in every month, you don’t need to do anything else until tax time, when you report your coverage on your return.

 For purposes of the individual shared responsibility provision, you're treated as having qualifying coverage for a month if you're enrolled in and entitled to receive benefits under a plan or program that’s identified as minimum essential coverage.